FreeCAD Logo FreeCAD 1.0

 To perform a buckling analysis, you need to do the same as for an Eigenmode Analysis, and additionally:

-- Set Stability Analysis to
+• Set Stability Analysis to True

 Results

-, only the displacement is calculated.
+The available results depend on the solver settings.
+If none of the **Calculate * settings was set to True, only the displacement is calculated.
 Otherwise also the corresponding results will be available.
-If Eigen Analysis** was set to True
+If Eigen Analysis** was set to True all results will be available for every calculated eigenmode.

-, the eigenfrequencies are output at the end of the solver log in the solver dialog and also in the document SolverElmerOutput that will be created in the tree view after the solver has finished.
+If Eigen Analysis was set to True, the eigenfrequencies are output at the end of the solver log in the solver dialog and also in the document SolverElmerOutput that will be created in the tree view after the solver has finished.

 Note: The eigenmode displacement $\vec{d}$ vector has an arbitrary value since the result is